MVakharia/InSight-InMind-Labs/notebook.md

 - It concludes participation in the game, 'completing the shift' rather than abandoning the match.

 **Cycling through the different versions of a map (dawn, day, dusk, and night) in a persistent 24/7 server as the hours go by in real life.**

+**A self-imposed character lockout system for learning new characters in competitive games**

+- A system that allows a player to self-ban one or more characters for competitive play in video games: they become unable to choose their banned heroes, and are forced to learn the unfamiliar ones that they're interested in learning.
+- A self-governed constraint system that temporarily collapses the player's identity, allowing them to enter a learning ecology without the baggage of their skill level on their 'main' characters, the MMR constraints created by those characters, or the social expectations carried by the player's usual choices.
+- A behavioural architecture intervention aimed at restoring identity safety and exploratory bandwidth inside a system that normally punishes experimentation.
+- The player is forced into a 'learning zone' and denied the opportunity to fall back on their comfort picks to try and secure wins that would have otherwise been losses.
+The system creates the friction required to prevent potential avoidance loops.